skill-forger/sql-training/03. Structure and Operations/README.md

-# Week 3: Structure and Operations
+# Module 03: Structure and Operations

 ## Table of Contents
 <ol>